yeeus/GCI/README.md

 - [winnowmap](https://github.com/marbl/Winnowmap)
 - paftools.js

-As for GCI, it just needs:
+As for **GCI**, it just needs:
 - python3.*
 - pysam
 - numpy
 - karyotypeR (just required for plotting)

 ### Usage
-1. Prepare parental (specific) reads (if parental sequencing data are accessible, please skip this step)
+1. Prepare parental (specific) reads (if parental sequencing data are available, please skip this step)
 ```
-# we suggest to use canu for binning
+# we recommend to use canu for binning
 canu -haplotype \
     -p $prefix -d $dictionary \
     genomeSize=3g \
     maxThreads=$threads \
     -haplotypePat $pat \
     -haplotypeMat $mat \
-    -pacbio-hifi $hifi \   ## binning ul reads with -nanopore $ul
+    -pacbio-hifi $hifi \   ## binning ONT reads with -nanopore $ont
     useGrid=false

 # because there would be unknown reads which could't be reliably binned, we suggest to combine them with haplotype-specific reads